Qblue616/stash-frame-capture-performer/README.md

 ### Option 2 — Manual installation

 1. Download or clone this repository
-2. Copy the `frameCapturePerformer` folder into your Stash plugins directory
+2. Copy the `frameCapturePerformer` folder into your Stash plugins/community directory
 3. In Stash go to **Settings → Plugins** and click **Reload Plugins** or fully close and restart StashDB

 ## Usage